nedbat/coveragepy/doc/index.rst

 .. ifconfig:: prerelease

-    The latest version is coverage.py 4.0b2, released 22 August 2015.
+    The latest version is coverage.py 4.1b1, released January 10th, 2016.
-    It is supported on Python versions 2.6, 2.7, 3.3, 3.4, and 3.5c1, as well
+    It is supported on Python versions 2.6, 2.7, 3.3, 3.4, and 3.5, as well
     as PyPy 2.4 and 2.6, and PyPy3 2.4.
     **This is a pre-release build.
 The usual warnings about possible bugs apply.**
-    The latest stable version is coverage.py 3.7.1, `described here`_.
+    The latest stable version is coverage.py 4.0.3, `described here`_.

 .. _described here: http://nedbatchelder.com/code/coverage